Overview of Child Neglect and Abuse

 In emotional neglect, parents or caregivers may fail to provide affection or love or other kinds of emotional support.
 Children may be ignored or rejected or prevented from interacting with other children or adults.

-In medical neglect, parents or caregivers may not obtain preventive dental or medical care for the child, such as needed treatment for injuries or physical or mental health disorders.
+In medical neglect, parents or caregivers may not obtain appropriate care for the child, such as needed treatment for injuries or physical or mental health disorders.
 Parents may delay obtaining medical care when the child is ill, putting the child at risk of more severe illness and even death.

 Neglect differs from abuse in that usually parents and caregivers do not intentionally mean to harm children in their care.

 Physically mistreating or harming a child, including inflicting excessive physical punishment, is physical abuse.
 Specific examples include shaking, dropping, striking, biting, and burning (for example, by scalding or touching with cigarettes).
 Children of any age may be physically abused, but infants and toddlers are particularly vulnerable.
 Infants and toddlers are particularly at risk of repeated episodes of abuse because these children cannot speak for themselves.
-Also, during these periods, children are usually undergoing certain developmental changes that make it easy for caregivers to become frustrated and lose control of their impulses.
-Such developmental changes include temper tantrums, toilet training, inconsistent sleep patterns, and colic.
+Also, during these periods, children are usually undergoing things that make it more likely that caregivers become frustrated and lose control of their impulses.
+Such frustrating things include temper tantrums, toilet training, inconsistent sleep patterns, and colic.

 Physical abuse is the most common cause of serious head injury in infants.
 Abdominal injuries resulting from physical abuse are more common among toddlers than infants.
 Physical abuse (including homicide) is among the 10 leading causes of death in children.
-Generally, a child's risk of physical abuse decreases during the early school years and increases again during adolescence.
+Generally, a child's risk of physical abuse decreases during the early school years.

 Children who are born in poverty to a young, single parent are at highest risk of physical abuse.
 Family stress contributes to physical abuse.
 Stress may result from unemployment, frequent moves, social isolation from friends or family members, or ongoing family violence.
 Children who are difficult (irritable, demanding, or hyperactive) or who have special needs (developmental or physical disabilities) are more likely to be physically abused.